ddhartma/Machine-Vision/README.md

     - Only a few epochs needed for a reasonable training effect

 ## Capsule Networks <a id="caps_net"></a>
-- from 2017, Sara Sabour, Google-Brain-Team
+- From 2017, Sara Sabour, Google-Brain-Team.
 - The approach is an attempt to more closely mimic biological neural organization.
 - The idea is to add structures called “capsules” to a convolutional neural network (CNN), and to reuse output from several of those capsules to form more stable (with respect to various perturbations) representations for higher capsules.
 The output is a vector consisting of the probability of an observation, and a pose for that observation.
 This vector is similar to what is done for example when doing classification with localization in CNNs.
-- at the moment: the computational effort is still too high.
+- At the moment: The computational effort is still too high.

 ## Setup Instructions <a id="Setup_Instructions"></a>
 The following is a brief set of instructions on setting up a cloned repository.